-• Preparation and presentation
+Preparation and presentation

-I-2 ND virus master seed was prepared in embryonating eggs obtained from a minimum disease flock kept under conditions of strict biosecurity at the Animal Research Institute, Queensland Department of Primary Industries, Brisbane, Australia in 1994.
-No aerobic or anaerobic bacterial growth occurred in Tryptic Soy Broth and Cooked Meat Medium inoculated with I-2 ND virus master seed.
+I-2 ND master seed virus was prepared in embryonating eggs obtained from a minimal disease flock kept under conditions of strict biosecurity at the Animal Research Institute, Queensland Department of Primary Industries, Brisbane, Australia in 1994.
+No aerobic or anaerobic bacterial growth occurred in Tryptic Soy Broth and Cooked Meat Medium inoculated with I-2 ND master seed virus.
 No Mycoplasma spp. were isolated.